grxver7/Big-Data-Exam/README.md

 | silver_job_mtg             | Transforms Bronze layer data into a 3NF structure, reducing redundancies and anomalies.   |
 | ingestDB_job_mtg           | 	Loads the transformed Silver layer data into the database, including only the necessary fields for reporting.  |

+### # The Data
-A more detailed description of the data structure can be found in the supplementary PDF titled "Doku_Datenstruktur_&_Datensammlung.pdf."
+A more detailed description of the data can be found in the supplementary PDF titled "Doku_Datenstruktur_&_Datensammlung.pdf."